1.Risk management framework of the Mitsubishi Electric Group

-Viewpoints 2 Supply chain disruption Increased geopolitical risk Expansion of cyber-attacks, etc.
+Viewpoints 1 Increased geopolitical risk Supply chain disruption Expansion of cyber-attacks, etc.

 The international situation around Ukraine has changed the level of geopolitical risk, particularly in Europe.
 It has destabilized social conditions and slowed the global economic recovery.
-In addition, recent tensions between the U.S. and China have had a major impact on corporate information management and supply chains due to mutually contradictory policies, doctrines, and regulations.
-The international community has become divided into blocs.
-As a result, the possibility of unforeseeable business risks is increasing, and there are also events that cannot be judged solely on the basis of economic rationality.
+In addition, heightened tensions between the U.S. and China have increased the possibility of unforeseeable business risks becoming evident.

-The Group conducts business in a wide range of areas from Energy and Electric Systems to Home Appliances, with approximately 50% of the Group’s revenue from overseas.
+The Group conducts business in a wide range of areas from social infrastructure to home appliance, with more than 50% of the Group’s revenue from overseas.
 Domestic revenue includes not only products that are used domestically, but also products that are incorporated into customers’ products and exported overseas.

-Therefore, the Group’s performance may be adversely affected by slower-than-expected economic growth in countries and regions around the world, which could result in changes in demand for the Group’s products or sales trends of customer products in which the Group’s products are used.
-This could occur against the background of circumstances such as an economic slowdown in Europe due to the prolonged situation in Ukraine, an economic slowdown in China due to the zero-COVID policy, etc., and worsening global inflation, among other factors.
+Therefore, the Group’s performance may be adversely affected by more severe economic slowdown than expected in countries and regions around the world, which could result in changes in demand for the Group’s products or sales trends of customer products in which the Group’s products are used.
+This could occur against the background of circumstances due to the prolonged situation in Ukraine and worsening global inflation, among other factors.

 To respond to these rapid changes in the economic security policies of various countries worldwide, the Corporate Economic Security Division, which is under the direct control of the president, investigates and analyzes policy developments and legal systems and conducts an integrated risk management from the viewpoint of economic security related to the control of sensitive technologies, information security, investment, development, and supply chain in the entire Group.

-- 3) Changes in Supply and demand situation of products and supply chain (material procurement) environment
+- 2) Changes in supply chain (material procurement) environment

 The Group recognizes the following risks with respect to human rights.